sanukag/ai-maintenance-assistant/docs/application-api.md

 ```

 Add `document_id` to restrict results to one stored document.
 Each result
-contains its cosine-similarity score, embedding model, safe document metadata,
+contains its normalised hybrid score, raw semantic and lexical diagnostic
+scores, contributing `retrieval_methods`, embedding model, safe document
-child chunk, larger `parent_context` and available source location.
-Search returns HTTP
+metadata, child chunk, larger `parent_context` and available source location.
-`503` with the `embeddings_disabled` code when no provider is configured.
+Search returns HTTP `503` with the `embeddings_disabled` code when semantic
+retrieval is enabled but no embedding provider is configured.

 ## Ask a grounded question